 Possessing means to knowingly exercise control.
 This is not the same as ownership.
 Stealing drugs puts the thief in possession of those drugs even though the thief does not own them.

 There are three types of illegal drug possession in Nevada:

-- Actual possession, which is when people physically keep the narcotics on their person.
-An example is carrying a baggie of crack in their hand or back pocket.
+- Actual possession, which is when you physically keep the narcotics on your person.
+An example is carrying a baggie of crack in your hand or back pocket.

-- Constructive possession, which is when people store drugs in a location they have control over.
-An example is keeping stolen Vicodin in their dresser drawer or glove compartment.
+- Constructive possession, which is when you store drugs in a location you have control over.
+An example is keeping stolen Vicodin or other prescription drugs in your dresser drawer or glove compartment.

-- Joint possession, which is when two or more people share control or ownership of the same drug.
+- Joint possession, which is when you and another person(s) share control or ownership of the same drug.
 An example is a wife letting her husband keep heroin in their fridge — both spouses can be prosecuted for possession even if the wife does not use the heroin herself.2

 Therefore, “possession of drugs” has a broad legal meaning.
-It extends to any location people control, such as their body, home, car, or storage facility.
+It extends to any location you control, such as your body, home, car, or storage facility.

 Drug possession is a separate crime from being the influence of a controlled substance (NRS 453.411).
-People can be arrested for being high whether or not they are in possession of drugs:
+You can be arrested for being high whether or not you are in possession of drugs:

 Example: Sarah takes ecstasy at a party and walks home.
 A police officer sees her stumbling and arrests her for being under the influence of drugs.
 But since Sarah had no ecstasy in her possession, she should not face possession charges.
 It does not matter that Sarah recently possessed ecstasy in order to get high.

 Drug possession is also a separate crime from possession of drug paraphernalia (NRS 453.566).
 If Sarah in the above example had a crack pipe or syringe on her, she could face charges for paraphernalia possession but not drug possession.